Our team has delivered innovative products across autonomy, aerospace and defense sectors.

 Dmitry Turbiner is a founder, inventor of multiple foundational technologies and a hardware engineer with a BS in Electrical Engineering from MIT and an MS from Stanford University.
 He dropped out of Stanford in 2016 to found General Radar to revolutionize AI based radar technology for use in autonomous systems and long range perception.
 Together, the team has developed four generations of radar and one lidar system and is delivering solutions to a variety of problems in both the commercial and defense space.

 Prior to Genrad, Dmitry was a Microwave Engineer at NASA/JPL where he served as the Cognizant Engineer for the COSMIC-2/FORMOSAT-7 Mission’s Radio Occultation Antenna Array.
-Currently, twelve of Dmitry’s Antennas are orbiting on a constellation of six LEO satellites, launched by a SpaceX Falcon Heavy from LC-39A at Kennedy Space Center.
+Currently, twelve of Dmitry’s Antennas are orbiting on a constellation of six LEO satellites, launched as the primary payload of a SpaceX Falcon Heavy from LC-39A at Kennedy Space Center.

 Okie Williams joined Dmitry as Co-founder and VP of Engineering of General Radar in 2016.
 He leads the engineering team, from design and manufacturing to software development.